fogfish/swarm/README.md

 * **Testing Pain**: Hard to unit-test without spinning up brokers or writing brittle mocks.
 * **Scaling Complexity**: Each broker has unique patterns for delivery guarantees, retries, acknowledgments — increasing operational complexity.

-`swarm` addresses these by providing a universal, idiomatic interface built on Go's concurrency model.
+`swarm` addresses these by providing a universal, idiomatic interface built on Go's concurrency model — making the asynchronous nature of distributed systems explicit while hiding vendor-specific details.

 See practical scenarios for `swarm` in [Storytelling](#storytelling---why-we-built-swarm).